 Perhaps the grape question we hear most frequently at wine events and in our tasting room is “Counoise?
 What’s Counoise?”
 Even the Wall Street Journal joked a few years ago about Counoise’s obscurity in an article about blends.
 Yet the grape is a component of many Châteauneuf-du-Pape wines, and comprises about 10% of the Beaucastel rouge.
 Its moderate alcohol and tannins, combined with good fruit, acidity, and aromatics, balance the characteristic intense spice, strong tannins, and high alcohol of Syrah.

-The precise origin of Counoise (pronounced “Coon-wahz”) is unknown.
+The precise origin of Counoise (pronounced “Coon-wahz”) is unknown, although it seems to have developed in the south of France, where most of the world's acreage remains today.
 According to the great Provençal poet Frederic Mistral, it was introduced into Châteauneuf-du-Pape from Spain by a papal officer, who offered it to Pope Urban V when the papacy was based in Avignon in the mid-14th century.
 Counoise was planted in the vineyards of Châteauneuf-du-Pape, and was given a prominent place in the wines of the celebrated Château la Nerthe estate of Commandant Ducos in the late 19th century.
 Ducos was a student of the characteristics of various grape varietals, and played a key role in the development of the Châteauneuf-du-Pape region.
 When the Appellation d’Origine Contrôlée laws regulating (among other things) the permitted grape varietals were passed in the 1930s, the varietals planted by Ducos (including Counoise) comprised 11 of the 13 allowed Châteauneuf-du-Pape varieties.
 The varietal saw a similar rebirth at Château de Beaucastel when Jacques Perrin increased the planting of Counoise as a complement for Syrah.
-In Provence, it is renowned for its use in rosés.

 At Beaucastel, the Perrins have been increasing their plantings of Counoise over the last two decades, at the same time as they have been reducing their acreage of Syrah.
-They believe that Counoise's later ripening produces wines with intense spice and bright acidity -- a welcome complement to the lushness of Grenache and the structure of Mourvedre.
+They believe that Counoise's later ripening produces wines with intense spice, bright acidity and modest alcohol -- a welcome complement to the heady lushness of Grenache and the structure of Mourvedre.

 Counoise at Tablas Creek